HSteffensen/BotBolt/docs/money.md

 Don't have many good ideas in this category.

 ### Moneymaking Strategy
 Type `!grab` in a channel when a message pops up.
 Most channels on Tazem have low verbosity, so you'll see a message once it's big enough to actually matter.
+The `!grab` command has a 1 hour cooldown, so using it on random channels isn't actually great.

+Grabbing money will not get you the whole pile, unless it is small.

 ## Money Commands